-- maximum_iterations (int, optional) Set to limit the maximum number of iterations performed. - relative_tolerance (float, optional) Set to determine the relative tolerance convergence criteria. - initial_f_k (np.ndarray, float, shape=(K), optional) Set to the initial dimensionless free energies to use as a guess (default None, which sets all f_k = 0). - method(str, optional, default="hybr") The optimization routine to use.
-This can be any of the methods available via scipy.optimize.minimize() or scipy.optimize.root(). - verbose (bool, optional) Set to True if verbose debug output is desired.
+- maximum_iterations (int, optional) Set to limit the maximum number of iterations performed. - relative_tolerance (float, optional) Set to determine the relative tolerance convergence criteria. - initial_f_k (np.ndarray, float, shape=(K), optional) Set to the initial dimensionless free energies to use as a guess (default None, which sets all f_k = 0). - method (str, optional, default="hybr") The optimization routine to use.
+This can be any of the methods available via scipy.optimize.minimize() or scipy.optimize.root(). - verbose (bool, optional) Set to True if verbose debug output from pymbar is desired.
+Output from alchemlyb is logged via logging.